waypointnda/waypoint/nda.md

 ### Former Personnel

-A party may solicit or hire personnel after their working relationships with the other party or its _Affiliate_ terminate.
+A party may solicit or hire personnel after their working relationships with the other party or its _Affiliate_ have ended.

 ### General Solicitation